 It is easy to say, “I’ll quit when I’m older,” but the brain is not so forgiving.
 Drug-related changes to the brain during the adolescent years may result in lifelong differences in brain health.

 Although more research is needed in this area, the brain may not easily “bounce back” from heavy drug or alcohol use during the vital teenage years of brain development.
 Thus, even recreational use of drugs may be permanently affecting your brain structure and cognitive abilities.
 This may impact school performance, getting a job, and lifetime risk of addiction.
+Don’t ignore these substance abuse facts regarding the teen brain.
+Contact Destinations for Teens today at 877.466.0620 to begin with our treatment programs.

 - Diamond, A. (2002).
 Normal development of prefrontal cortex from birth to young adulthood: cognitive functions, anatomy, and biochemistry.
 In Principles of Frontal Lobe Function, Stuss, D.T. & Knight, R.T.
 (Eds.), 466-503.
 New York, NY: Oxford University Press